Chain-of-Sketch: Enabling Global Visual Reasoning: Dataset generation

 for a constant value of $\alpha$.
 One can easily check that defining the control points with the equation above makes the first derivative of the curve well-defined and the curve continuous.
 For instance, to check the continuity at $A$ we have

 For our datasets, we use the value $\alpha=0.25$ as we find it empirically to produce suitable samples.

-\paragraph{Scratchpads.} In order to generate the multi-frame scratchpad for the strings task, we use a similar procedure to what we do for the cycles task.
+\paragraph{Chain-of-sketch.} In order to generate the multi-frame CoS for the strings task, we use a similar procedure to what we do for the cycles task.
 We first color the rightmost anchor node.
 At each of the later frames, we extend the colored string from both sides by going to the next anchor nodes.
 Thus, the $k+1$th frame colors the string that passes through the rightmost anchor node up to the anchor nodes that have distance $k$ from the rightmost starting anchor node.
-Analogous to the cycles task, the last scratchpad frame (equivalently the single-frame scratchpad) for this task colors the string that passes through the rightmost node in blue.
+Analogous to the cycles task, the last CoS frame (equivalently the single-frame CoS) for this task colors the string that passes through the rightmost node in blue.
 This is also similar to what humans would do by following one of the strings.

 \paragraph{OOD samples.} Similar to the cycles task, we simply use strings task of different sizes (number of anchor points) for the OOD experiments.
 Also, as one increases the number of anchor points, one has to increase the image resolution to keep the task feasible to solve.